- •

 Take your motorcycle to Genoa

-You can take a motorcycle on GNV ORION, GNV POLARIS, GNV SIRIO, GNV VIRGO ferries from Palermo (All Ports) to Genoa.
+You can take a motorcycle on LA SUPREMA, GNV AURORA, EXCELSIOR, GNV POLARIS, GNV SIRIO, GNV VIRGO, GNV ORION ferries from Palermo to Genoa.
 Booking is easy, with rates tailored for motorbikes.

 Take your bicycle to Genoa

-Bicycles are typically accepted on ferries from Palermo (All Ports) to Genoa, and they're often free of charge.
+Bicycles are typically accepted on ferries from Palermo to Genoa, and they're often free of charge.
 If there's a cost involved, you'll see it during checkout.
-Ferries that accept bicycles on this route: GNV ORION, GNV POLARIS, GNV SIRIO, GNV VIRGO.
+Ferries that accept bicycles on this route: LA SUPREMA, GNV AURORA, EXCELSIOR, GNV POLARIS, GNV SIRIO, GNV VIRGO, GNV ORION.

 Bring luggage with you on the ferry to Genoa

-You can generally bring your luggage for free when traveling from Palermo (All Ports) to Genoa.
+You can generally bring your luggage for free when traveling from Palermo to Genoa.

 Luggage Allowance: Most ferry companies permit 1 piece of luggage weighing up to 50 kg per person.
 However, this can vary by company or ferry vessel.
 Per ferry:

-- Gnv Orion, GNV VIRGO: Up to 0kg per passenger.
+- GNV Aurora, Gnv Orion, GNV VIRGO: Up to 0kg per passenger.

 You are advised to label your luggage clearly and make sure to place it in designated storage areas when boarding.
 For any oversized or additional luggage, extra fees may apply, depending on the ferry company.